rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 ### Autonomy

 ```
-🕹 Do you have control on various aspects of your work
+🕹 Do I have control on various aspects of my work
 ```

 *(multiple choice starting from "Strongly Disagree" to "Strongly Agree")*